University of Wisconsin Stout | Wisconsin's Polytechnic University

 Micheels Hall is named in honor of William J. Micheels who, between 1961 and 1972, served as president of what was then Stout State College and Stout State University.

-During his inaugural address, he pledged to make liberal arts an integral core in the education of Stout students, in keeping with the philosophy of the school's founder, James Huff Stout, who believed in educating "the whole student."
+During his inaugural address, Micheels pledged to make liberal arts an integral core in the education of Stout students, in keeping with the philosophy of the school's founder, James Huff Stout, who believed in educating "the whole student."
 He also envisioned an art program that would serve as a bridge on the campus between technology and liberal studies.
-Today, the College of Arts, Humanities and Social Sciences is the largest academic unit on campus, and the department of art and design is the largest in the state.
+Today, the College of Arts, Humanities and Social Sciences, which houses the School of Art and Design, is the largest academic unit on campus.

 North Hall is located in the south campus residence hall area and offers convenient access to the Merle Price Commons.